 APEGBC occasionally receives requests to develop additional guidelines for specialized engineering or geoscience projects.
 While the need to establish benchmarks for professional engineering and geoscience excellence is recognized, the development of highly specialized guidelines requires significant resources (including professional expertise, time, and administrative support), and may not be justified if they apply to only a small subset of APEGBC members.

 Should there be a reasonable demand for a guideline currently not in place in BC but in use in another engineering and/or geoscience jurisdiction in Canada, the PPC will review the guideline to determine its potential suitability for use by BC members.

 APEGBC recommends the following procedure for requesting specialized engineering or geoscience guidelines:

 - Review the list of guidelines available.

 - If a guideline from outside BC is available, contact APEGBC to request a review of the document.

-- If a reasonable demand for a guideline is requested from various members, the CPC will investigate and review the guideline to determine it's suitability for use by members of APEGBC.
-If appropriate, CPC will then make a recommendation for APEGBC to adopt the guideline for use by members.
+- If a reasonable demand for a guideline is requested from various members, the APEGBC will investigate and review the guideline topic to determine its suitability for use by members of APEGBC.

-Further information regarding sourcing specialized engineering or geoscience guidelines can be obtained by contacting Peter Mitchell, P.Eng., Director, Professional Practice, Standards & Development at 604.412.4853 (Toll free at 1.888.430.8035 ext 4853) or by email at firstname.lastname@example.org.
+Further information regarding sourcing specialized engineering and/or geoscience guidelines can be obtained by contacting Peter Mitchell, P.Eng., Director, Professional Practice, Standards and Development at 604.412.4853 (Toll free at 1.888.430.8035 ext 4853) or by email at email@example.com.